synacker/daggy/README.md

 ### Linux

-Download rpm/deb package from last [release](https://github.com/synacker/daggy/releases/tag/2.0.1) page and install it
+Download .rpm/.deb or portable .zip package from last [release](https://github.com/synacker/daggy/releases/) page and install it

 _All daggy dependencies (Qt5, libssh2, libyaml-cpp) are included into separate dir and does not effect system applications._